Unity-Technologies/ml-agents/docs/Migrating.md

   inside the `Academy` and check the `Control` checkbox.
 * We removed the `Broadcast` checkbox of the Brain, to use the broadcast functionality, you need to drag the Brain into the `Broadcast Hub`.
-* When training multiple brains at the same time, each model is now stored into a separate model file rather than in the same file under different graph scopes.
+* When training multiple Brains at the same time, each model is now stored into a separate model file rather than in the same file under different graph scopes.
 * We have changed the way ML-Agents models perform inference.
 All previous `.bytes`